-At a time when the watch market is quite rifled with the vintage style and all those designs inspired by the heritage pieces to suit modern taste, the Swiss brand Glycine is a vintage eye for the modern man especially with a focus on casual bulky dials, large diameters, and a masculine appeal.
-The company is well known for having a history in manufacturing pilot watches as the brand launched its first Airman collection when intercontinental travel became popular, and the use of GMT was a common practice among aviators.
+At a time when the watch market is quite rifled with the vintage style and all those designs inspired by the heritage pieces to suit modern taste, the Swiss brand Glycine is a vintage eye for the modern man, especially with a focus on casual bulky dials, large diameters, and a masculine appeal.
+The company is well known for having a history in manufacturing pilot watches.
+The brand launched its first Airman collection when intercontinental travel became popular, and the use of GMT was a common practice among aviators.

 Since then, the brand has been working on timepieces that have an active appeal to professionals and amateurs alike and transitioned into the striking designs of automatic Swiss watches at an attractive price point.

-Glycine is a Swiss watch brand, founded by Eugene Meylan in 1914.
-It has been consistently manufacturing fine swiss watches at its factory in Bienne, Switzerland.
+Glycine is a Swiss watch brand founded by Eugene Meylan in 1914.
+It has consistently manufactured fine swiss watches at its factory in Bienne, Switzerland.
 Meylan was known for his constant hard work to achieve perfection for his brand of watches and to offer great possibilities for the technological advances of his era.

 As a result, some distinctive timepieces like Airman and Combat were created for the mainstream market.
 Since then, several reiterations of the original Airman have been launched with unique features and a masculine appeal.
 But the big question is, do these novel features speak quality as well?
 Let’s find out!